ADOPTED! through the Adopt an Artwork Program

 - Tony Versaci (Class of 1991), President’s Council

-Treatment ranged from $1,500 to $2,500 per model, and involved cleaning and waxing the wooden cases; stabilizing cracks and filling losses; removing and reapplying coating on metal components before re-polishing them; some models required restringing of the threads; the models were then fitted with a Styrofoam-like material “collar” which separates the threads holding the hanging weights, and prevents them from becoming entangled upon moving.
+The conservation work has been meticulously done by Christine Puza, Associate Conservator of Furniture and Wooden Objects at WACC.
+The treatment ranged from $1,500 to $2,500 per model, and involved cleaning and waxing the wooden cases; stabilizing cracks and filling losses; removing and reapplying coating on metal components before re-polishing them; some models required restringing of the threads; the models were then fitted with a Styrofoam-like material “collar” which separates the threads holding the hanging weights, and prevents them from becoming entangled upon moving.

 Read more about this singular collection here.